List available workspaces

 Show detailed workspace information:

-wafer workspaces show <workspace-name>
+wafer workspaces show < workspace-nam e >

 wafer workspaces ssh